Neod0Matrix/pixiv-crawler/README.md

 Update
 ======
-Version: v1p2_LTE
+Version: v1p3_LTE

-Last Update Time: 20171117pm1341
+Last Update Time: 20171117pm1644

 This python crawler is built to crawl pixiv images

 It have two mode: dailyRankTop and illustRepoAll

-* This version's illustRepoAll mode haven't built, don't use
+* This version's illustRepoAll mode haven't been finished

 Please run in a good network, in some contry and area, it may crawl slowly